roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-The Sith killed each other, victims of their own greed.
-But from the ashes of their destruction, I was the last survivor.
-I chose to pass my knowledge on to only one.
-I created a legacy so resilient that now you come before me. — Darth Bane <br>
+You will know (the good from the bad) when you are calm, at peace.
+Passive.
+A Jedi uses the Force for knowledge and defense, never for attack. - Yoda <br>
-README.md last auto generated Thu Jul  7 08:09:36 2022<br>
+README.md last auto generated Fri Jul  8 08:10:47 2022<br>
 </div>